dheeruymv/docker-violations/README.md

   python -m dockerviolations <Path of the Dockerfile in which violations to be found>

   Eg: python -m dockerviolations "C:\Dheeraj-PersonalData\My Git Hub Clones\docker-violations\Dockerfile"

+Report Generation:

+	After running the tool, report gets generated in a HTML page which gets opened automatically.

+	This report comprises of line number(s) where the violation is present, type of violation and Recommendation.